Fonyuy45/nova_carter_mpc/README.md

-Absolutely, Dieudonne — your README already sets a solid foundation.
-Let’s elevate it to reflect your full achievements, including the EKF and NMPC integration, while keeping it concise, professional, and realistic for MATLAB-based development.

----

 # Nova Carter MPC Controller

 Model Predictive Control and State Estimation for the NVIDIA Nova Carter differential-drive robot, implemented and validated in MATLAB.